-It is worth mentioning that the spiral magnetic field lines are constructed with the radial component from the Sun and the 10 azimuthal component around the rotation axis, and do not contain the polar component (in the direction toward the rotation axis and perpendicular to the radial direction) as in Eqs.
+the azimuthal component around the rotation axis and do not contain the polar component (in the direction toward the rotation axis and perpendicular to the radial direction) as in Eqs.
 (28)-(30).
-The Parker spiral field lines have an axial component along the rotation axis but this is due to the radial component of the field line which has the axial component.
-For the sake of convenience one may set a value of unity to the variables $a, t, \Omega{\odot}$ , and $U{sw}$ to provide the topology of the problem: $\alpha_E$ defines a cone (in green) that intersects a shell (in red) defined by $\beta{\rm E}$ .
+The Parker spiral field lines have an axial component along the rotation axis, but this is due to the radial component of the field line which has the axial component.
+For the sake of convenience one may set a value of unity to the variables $a, t, \Omega{\odot}$ , and $U{sw}$ to provide the topology of the problem: $\alpha_E$ defines a cone (in green) that intersects a shell (in red) defined by $\beta_E$ .
 Intersection lines define the magnetic field lines of the Parker model.